cherylli/chingu-soloproject-evaluation-app/README.md

   - [ ] (Possibly) Role based auth
 - [ ] Protect API routes
 - [ ] Show and add comments
+- [ ] refactor to fetch data directly, instead of using internal API routes
 - Copy and paste line for discord "ring-the-bell"
 - Imports feedback from github repo and make it searchable
+- To eliminate internal API routes, Single project page `solo-project/[id]/page.tsx` will need to be restructured to have a server component fetching data with a client component displaying the data (so we don't have to expose the airtable API key in frontend)